rosekamallove/rosekamal.love/posts/3-getting-started-web-dev.md

 # Learning on YouTube {#youtemy-callout}

 Even though I am asking you to watch these playlists on _YouTube_, it is not a good platform to _learn_.
-There are a **lot of distractions**, a whole side-bar dedicated to make you **watch unproductive content**.
+There are a **lot of distractions**, a whole sidebar dedicated to making you **watch unproductive content**.

 I personally go from **learning** to watching **Tanmay Bhatt's Comedy videos** in no time.

-This is why I would recommend you to checkout **[YouTemy](https://youtemy.tech)** the project I built to fix these issue.
-Even though it is in it's MVP stage, you'll still get a lot of use out of it.
+This is why I would recommend you to checkout **[YouTemy](https://youtemy.tech)** the project I built to fix these issues.
+Even though it is in its MVP stage, you'll still get a lot of use out of it.

-You can send feedback for the project to me personally on [twitter](https://twitter.com/RoseKamalLove1), or you can post an issue on **[GitHub - YouTemy](https://github.com/rosekamallove/youtemy)** and while you're at it, **do give it a ⭐ on GitHub, I would Love ❤️ that that**
+You can send feedback for the project to me personally on [Twitter](https://twitter.com/RoseKamalLove1), or you can post an issue on **[GitHub - YouTemy](https://github.com/rosekamallove/youtemy)** and while you're at it, **do give it a ⭐ on GitHub, I would Love ❤️ that**

 <iframe src="https://www.youtube.com/embed/FiOLt_Fdd1U" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>